 – Needing to be needed in order to feel like a worthwhile person

 Some experts argue whether there’s really such a thing as codependence, or whether it’s just a trendy pop psychology label.
 I can tell you from my own experience, and my work with clients, that this kind of mindset and behavior is a very real behavior.
-It also responds extremely well to simple, fundamental changes in how you see life and yourself.

 Take your attention off other people, and what they’re doing (or should be doing or are not doing), and focus your attention on yourself, and what the next right step for you is.